 Work with the right people, and with a bespoke composition you can do literally anything you can imagine.
 There are no boundaries.
 None.
 With existing tracks, you are constrained by what you have in front of you to work with.
 You have very little control over tempo, pace, transitions, instrumentation, lyrics etc. For example, the track might start out great, but then it falls flat as it doesn't develop or build anywhere near enough.
 And as such the film feels underwhelming at the end.

-With custom composed music, you can dial in exactly to taste all of these details.
+With bespoke composed music, you can dial in all of these details to taste.
 Need a musical sounding drop out for 36 frames?
 No problem.
 Track fighting with a VO?
 No worries, let’s sculpt our mix and arrangement to leave a hole in the centre for it.
-Need more of a payoff for the last five seconds?
-Done.
 More energy to help a poised edit skip along?
 Let’s add some rhythmic interest here and there.
-The overall result is wonderfully dynamic audio and a streamlined project.
+The overall result is wonderfully dynamic audio and a streamlined process.

 Licensing an existing song, even from an up and coming artist or band, can comfortably run into six figures.
-Having something written especially for you – exactly as you want it, will likely be a fraction of that cost, even when factoring in agreed industry rates (such as PCAM) and usages.
+Having something written especially for you will likely be a fraction of that cost, even when factoring in agreed industry rates (such as PCAM) and usages.
 Easily.
 So actually, nine times out of ten, it’s a less expensive option.
 Touch.

-When we song-write to a brief, it’s absolutely fundamental that our finished track feels like the perfect find, not like it’s been specially composed.
-Too often companies over-score the ad, or go about writing a lyric that’s way too literal – it’s heavy handed and gives the track away from the outset.
+We know that clients often turn to licensing as they look for a song with a very specific theme to outline their narrative arc.
+But sometimes it’s just better to build that message from scratch rather than searching for something that nails that almost impossible balance of combining lyrical content with style, genre, pace, dynamic contour, cost to licence etc. We are frequently asked to song-write to a brief, and when we do it’s absolutely fundamental that our finished track feels like the perfect find, not like it’s been specially composed.
+Too often companies over-score the ad, or go about writing a lyric that’s way too literal - it’s heavy handed and gives the track away from the outset.
 It pulls the audience out of the story.
 Ultimately, as always, it has to sound real, not forced.

 So when we write lyrics, we often build them around a metaphor which provides depth and context to the visuals without being obvious.
 There are always ways of underpinning the creative behind an ad, without beating the viewer over the head with it.